|Senior Citizens Handbook - Assisted Living and Shared Housing||

-Who May Be Eligible: Any adult person who needs assistance to accomplish some basic activities of daily living, but who does not require nursing care.
+Who May Be Eligible: Any adult person who wants assistance with some basic activities of daily living, but who does not require nursing care.
 Persons can be excluded from residency if they have certain conditions or need a certain level of assistance.

 In January 2001, the Illinois Department of Public Health (IDPH) began requiring Assisted Living Facilities (ALFs) and Shared Housing Establishments (SHEs) to have a license.
-They are required to offer certain “mandatory services,” including secure housing, laundry, housekeeping, three meals per day, an emergency response system and assistance with some “activities of daily living.”
+The legislative intent was to provide residential environments with supportive services designed to meet the elderly's changing needs and preferences so that they can remain as independent as possible.
+Both types of residences are required to offer certain “mandatory services,” including secure housing, laundry, housekeeping, three meals per day, an emergency response system, health related services, and assistance with some “activities of daily living.”

-“Activities of daily living” means eating, dressing, bathing, toileting, transferring or personal hygiene.
+“Activities of daily living” are eating, dressing, bathing, toileting, transferring and personal hygiene.

-The license is required even if the facility does not offer the mandatory services directly but arranges for them under contract.
+A license is required even if the facility does not offer the mandatory services directly but arranges for them to be provided by another entity.

 You should not confuse these types of facilities with Supportive Living Facilities (SLFs) which are discussed in the next Section.

 An Assisted Living Facility (“ALF”) is a residence for at least 3 unrelated adults, at least 80% of whom must be age 55 or older.
 It must meet certain requirements relating to services, care and physical environment.